 The start-up is set specific milestones in achieving the evaluation criteria, and the meeting is held to discuss the progress made in meeting the criteria under certain conditions.

 Innosuisse will inform you of the outcome of the review at the meeting and by email.
 An additional voucher budget will be released if required, and the next steps and new milestones will be defined.

 - Negative evaluation

 Innosuisse will inform you of the negative decision by e-mail and IncaMail.
 The communication will explain why the review was not successful.
 A negative decision closes the coaching voucher.

 This process usually takes about two to three weeks.

 Milestone reports are to be submitted using the Innosuisse online tool and a milestone review request is to be sent to Innosuisse by email (firstname.lastname@example.org).

 The Innosuisse coaching vouchers are limited for use with the coaching options offered and cannot be paid out.

 All Innosuisse coaches have a proven track record of their expertise.
 Further information on the individual coaches is provided in the Innosuisse online tool.
-Extensive interviewing is therefore not expedient.
-However, it is recommended you contact and briefly discuss the match with a specific coach.
+The information provided there is sufficient to make a selection.
 Innosuisse can support you with the selection if you are unsure.